Olivia Colman: Awards and nominations

-Colman has received a number of awards, including an Academy Award, four British Academy Television Awards, a British Academy Film Award, three Golden Globe Awards, two Emmy Awards, a Volpi Cup, and a BFI Fellowship.
+Colman has received a number of awards, including an Academy Award, a British Academy Film Award, four British Academy Television Awards, three Golden Globe Awards, two Emmy Awards, a Volpi Cup, and a BFI Fellowship.
 For her performance in The Night Manager (2016), she received a Golden Globe Award and was nominated for a Primetime Emmy Award.
 Colman received another Primetime Emmy Award nomination for Fleabag (2016–2019).
 For her portrayal of Queen Elizabeth II in The Crown (2019–2020), she received a Golden Globe Award and a Primetime Emmy Award.

-For her portrayal of Anne, Queen of Great Britain in The Favourite (2018), she received the Academy Award for Best Actress, the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, and the BAFTA Award for Best Actress in a Leading Role.
+For her portrayal of Anne, Queen of Great Britain in The Favourite (2018), she received the Academy Award for Best Actress, the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy, and the BAFTA Award for Best Actress in a Leading Role.
 For her performance in The Father (2020), she was nominated for the Golden Globe Award and the Academy Award for Best Supporting Actress.
 For her performance in The Lost Daughter (2021), Colman was nominated for the Golden Globe Award and the Academy Award for Best Actress.
 She was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for her services to drama.